fluent/fluentd-website/content/blog/20140806_unified-logging-layer.md

 The Unified Logging Layer should anticipate network failures and must not lose data when a network failure occurs.

-If the Unified Logging Layer is implemented as a push-based system, it means that the logging layer must support retry-able data transfer (e.g. disk-based buffeirng).
+If the Unified Logging Layer is implemented as a push-based system, it means that the logging layer must support retry-able data transfer (e.g. disk-based buffering).
 If the logging layer is implemented as a pull-based system, then, it is the log consumer's responsibility to ensure a successful data transfer (e.g., via offsets).

 ## Extensibility to Minimize Infrastructure Debt